anitawoodruff/err-holidaybot/README.md

 - `BAMBOO_API_KEY` - a Bamboo API key with read-access to who's out and the directory of all employees.
 See the Authentication section at http://www.bamboohr.com/api/documentation/ for how to generate a key (_nb. it implies any user should be able to generate a key but that was not my experience, I had to ask someone with admin rights_)
 - `COMPANY_NAME` - should match the first part of the BambooHR site for your company (i.e. xxx for xxx.bamboohr.com).
-- `HIPCHAT_API_TOKEN` (optional) - a HipChat API token for looking up user handles.
-If your bot connects to HipChat you can use the same token it uses to connect.
+- `HIPCHAT_API_TOKEN` (optional) - a HipChat API token for looking up user handles (you can use the same token your bot uses to connect to HipChat)

 #### Configuring manually